oomlout/oomlout_oomp_builder/navigation/electronic/breakout_board/devkitc/mcu/espressif_esp32/part/readme.md

-# Electronic Breakout Board Devkitc Mcu Espressif Esp32
+# Electronic Breakout Board Devkitc MCU Espressif Esp32

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base